 Check out our newcomer’s page for answers to frequently asked questions and a description of what happens on a typical Sunday morning.

-Please join us for friendly, informal Sunday Services on Zoom.
-You will find the Zoom link to the Sunday Service in several places:
+Please join us for friendly, informal Sunday Services in person or on Zoom.
+In-person services are at the Unitarian Centre, 2700 College Ave. (west of Albert St.) Please bring a mask.
+You will find the Zoom link to Sunday Services in several places:

 - on the calendar … just click the 10:30 am service and the link will appear